defnull/bbblb/docs/admin.rst

 Let's assume you already have some BBB servers up and running.

 .. attention::

-    Make sure to install the ``./examples/post_publish_bbblb.rb`` script on BBB servers *before* attaching them to your cluster, or recordings won’t be transferred.
+    Make sure to install the ``./examples/post_publish_bbblb.rb`` script on BBB servers *before* using them in your cluster, or recordings won’t be transferred.

 To attach your first BBB server, run: